PGSB-HMGU/plant.annot/README.md

 # Plant.annot
 Repository for the annotation pipeline used @ PGSB.
 Tested on plant genomes.
+Developed by Sven O. Twardziok.

 # Requirements